Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 Use a ‘telephone tree’ to keep others posted of progress.
 This can greatly reduce stress and make sure that you do not have to contact everyone or receive calls from everyone.

 Make doctors and nurses aware that the person with dementia may not always be able to answer them accurately.
 Have an information sheet on the person with dementia, which you can share with the medical and care team.
-Read what you should include in this.
-Ask the hospital if they have a ‘Forget me not’ or ‘This is me’ card that you can fill in that will inform them about the person you care for.

 Make nurses aware that the person with dementia may have difficulty remembering where the emergency button, toilets and bathrooms are.
 Offer your assistance to help with their daily personal care.